 An office move checklist is exactly what it sounds like a comprehensive list for managing the relocation of your business from one property to another.
 As you might imagine, there are a lot of moving parts to this process, especially for a mid to large-sized business with a substantial number of team members (and all of their belongings).

 If you think of your office relocation checklist as more of a high-level strategic plan rather than a simple scratched list of “to-do” items, it’ll be far more likely to meet your needs for the smooth execution of a complex process.

-When preparing for your relocation, you’ll want to make sure that you’re ready as far in advance as possible — and that you’ve set the right expectations with your team in terms of what will happen, and when, throughout the transition.
+When planning an office move, you’ll want to make sure that you’re ready as far in advance as possible – and that you’ve set the right expectations with your team in terms of what will happen, and when, throughout the transition.

-Read on to learn when you should start the planning process and which key items should be on your office move checklist to ensure that everything goes as smoothly as possible.
-Keep in mind that your business may have unique requirements not listed here, so you’ll want to factor that in when creating your own list.
+Below you will find guidelines on when you should start the office move planning process and which key items should be included on your office move checklist to ensure that everything goes as smoothly as possible.
+Keep in mind that your business may have unique requirements not listed here, so make sure to factor that in when creating your list.